 And did you know this started with Worldview, when Whitney Young teacher Anne-Michele Boyle heard Jerome’s interview with Nasreen Sheikh, the founder of the Local Women’s Handicrafts sewing collective in Nepal?

 “I was immediately captivated,” Boyle recalled.
-“I searched and found WBEZ Worldview’s host Jerome McDonnell on the Internet, emailed him requesting his help connecting me with Nasreen so that she could share her story with my students.”
+“I searched and found Worldview’s host Jerome McDonnell on the Internet, emailed him requesting his help connecting me with Nasreen so that she could share her story with my students.”

 From that connection, Sheikh came to the school.

 “After hearing Nasreen’s story, my consumption habits have been forever changed, as have many of my students,” Boyle said.
 But more important, the students are educating themselves and mobilizing their communities around fair trade — a lens for them to understand and influence our city and our planet.
 Two have since spoken at a national conference and dozens more remain actively engaged.

 That’s just one powerful example of how Worldview is a unique resource for Chicago.
 Its value cannot be quantified.

 We are deeply grateful to host Jerome McDonnell, his team at Worldview, and all at WBEZ for the program’s transformative work.
 WBEZ should be proud its impact and find a way to continue Worldview.

 The core team of Worldview supporters includes Ali Abunimah, Jennifer Bing, Katherine Bissell Cordova, Gary Cozette, Adam Olson, and Mary Zerkel.
 Their a grassroots, volunteer effort proved that Worldview could remain a viable project going forward.

 - Share your view on what distinguishes Worldview and its impact.
 Your testimonial should include your full name, location, and photo.
 200 words or less, please.